Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 5. EgoVLP + VSLNet
 6. EgoVLP + GloVe

-> **Note:** These six scripts might look similar but differ in configurations, models used, and feature inputs.
+**Note:** Although these six scripts may appear similar, they differ in configuration, models used, and feature inputs.
 They also correspond to the **first two project steps** (before the extension and baseline comparisons).
 > Some scripts save output files at the end (e.g., predictions and scores), while others don’t — **but all results are best understood by reading the final project report**, where everything is clearly described and compared.

 ---